jliby/cda3101-projects/README.md

 # CDA3101 Programming Assignments
 A repository of my programming assignments from Introduction to Computer Organization (CDA3101)

+---

 ## Programming Assignment 1:
+Stored in file `pa1.txt`
-An ARM program that takes in the value for variables x and y and outputs the result of $x^y
+An ARM program that takes in the value for variables x and y and outputs the result of `x^y`